AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Figure 5: The effluent turbidity over 24 hours at varied coagulant doses.
 This confirms that increasing the coagulant dose decreases the rate of floc blanket decay.

 ## Conclusions
-Based on the above data, the HRS team was able to conclude that increasing coagulant dose mitigated floc blanket degradation.
-This confirms our hypothesis that this aforementioned floc blanket degradation was occurring due to coagulant sticking to the walls of the flocculator, which in turn decreased the effective coagulant concentration and floc blanket duration.
+Based on the above data, the HRS team was able to conclude that increasing coagulant dose mitigated floc blanket degradation up until a coagulant dose of 4.2 mg/L. This reinforces the hypothesis that floc blanket degradation was occurring due to coagulant sticking to the walls of the flocculator, which decreased the effective coagulant concentration and floc blanket duration.
+Though the team is still unable to conclude that this is the cause of floc blanket degradation, it provides a basis for continued research.

+Despite the increased duration of floc blankets caused by higher coagulant doses, the floc blankets are still not stable.
+The cause of this is still largely unknown, and the team is working to determine find a solution.
+The current experiments being run to test if increasing tube settler length or flocculator diameter increase the capture velocity and potentially floc blanket stability.

 <div class="alert alert-block alert-danger">
 Too many unnecessary words

 Watch change in tenses from third to first person.
 Have to pick one or the other, until now you picked third.

-**Also does this data confirm that you are right or just that you are not wrong?
-I am not convinced by what you have written here that you have proven that a decrease in the effective coagulant concentration is linked with floc blanket duration because other options are not ruled out.**
+Also does this data confirm that you are right or just that you are not wrong?
+I am not convinced by what you have written here that you have proven that a decrease in the effective coagulant concentration is linked with floc blanket duration because other options are not ruled out.
 </div>

 ## Future Work